 How Do Mice Hunt and Forage for Food?

 As nocturnal animals, mice usually come out of their dens at night to search for food.
-They rely on their sensitive noses and whiskers to help them navigate their environment and find something to eat.
 When searching for a meal, a mouse will scurry around, sniffing and dragging its whiskers across surfaces.
 Once it detects a scent, it will follow its nose to the source.
 Generally speaking, mice only ever travel a short distance from their nests to find food.
-If necessary, they can go for several days without eating.
-Mice are predominantly foragers and scavengers, preferring to go after plants, grains, and fruits.
-That said, they will also hunt for insects, and also eat the eggs of birds.
-They love to raid trash cans for leftover scraps.
-Additionally, mice have been known to cannibalize other mice and to eat baby birds or other small animals.
+If necessary, they can go for two to four days without eating.

 What Do Mice Eat in the Wild?

+Mice are predominantly foragers and scavengers, preferring to go after plants, grains, and fruits.
 In the wild, mice will eat pretty much anything that they can find.
-Depending on where they live, the foods available to a mouse can change according to the season.
-That said, they do not hibernate, and need to search for food year-round.
-Overall, grains, fruits, and seeds make up the majority of a mouse’s diet.
 High-carb foods are their favorites, and they’ll seek out cereals like oats or fruits such as berries when available.
 If these foods are not available, they will also eat grasses, roots, and even tree bark.
 Mice that live in close proximity to humans often raid trash cans for discarded scraps of food.
 Occasionally, mice will prey on insects such as caterpillars, grasshoppers, and beetles.
-They may also raid bird’s nests for their eggs and may kill and eat baby birds or other small mammals.

 What Do Pet Mice Eat?